 How Long Does it Take for Celery to Grow?

-On average, the growth cycle takes 125 days or approximately 16 weeks.
+On average, the growth cycle takes about 130 to 140 days from seeding to harvesting.

 This vegetable requires cool weather and rich, fertile soil with organic matter mixed in.
 It requires a lot of nutrients and a constant water supply.